 - Odoo comes with customizable project management and timesheets options, it has inbuilt Invoicing and Project management features.

 - Odoo comes with full-featured Accounting software which includes VoIP integration including an option to send mass emails and links tracking.

-- Odoo comes with inbuilt CRM which does accurate forecasting and shows real time overview.
+- Odoo comes with inbuilt CRM which does accurate forecasting and shows a real-time overview.

 Install Odoo on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 Install the Postgres package from Ubuntu’s default repositories:

 Once it is installed, enable the PostgreSQL server to start automatically upon server reboot: